 Does my insurance cover all types of handyman work?

-Do I need insurance if I am a sole trader handyman?
+Do I need insurance if I am a sole-trader handyman?

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business size, revenue, staff numbers, type of work, claims history, and chosen cover levels.
+Disclaimer: The information on this page is for general informational purposes only and does not constitute financial, insurance or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on your business size, revenue, staff numbers, scope of work, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
+This does not influence the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Handymen?